 Option Argument Description • When an invalid enum value is encountered during de- coding, decoding stops immediately and returns an er- ror. -trace None Add trace diagnostic messages to generated code.
 These messages cause printf statements to be added to print entry and exit information into the generated functions.
 This is a debugging option that allows encode/decode problems to be isolated to a given production processing function.
 Once the code is debugged, this option should not be used as it adversely affects performance. -typeCasing lower or upper This option is used to change the case of the first letter in type names in the C or C++ code from what is specified in the XSD file.
 This option is typically used when the XSD file contains type, element, and/or attribute names that are the same.
 It provides a way to make the name disambigu- ous in the generated C or C++ code.
 Typically, type names are set to upper case.
 See -elemCasing for changing the case of element names. -useNSPfx None Add namespace prefixes defined in the XSD source files to the generated C/C++ names.
 The format of the names generated when this is specified is <prefix><name>.
 This is useful when an XSD specification consists of multi- ple shemas defined in multiple namespaces and the same names are used for entities across the specifications but within different namespaces.
 This prevents name colli- sions in the generated code at the expense of creating more verbose names.</name></prefix> -useflteq None Generate code which uses functions that account for a small margin of error to compare floating-point numbers. -usepdu <element></element> This option causes the given protocol data unit (i.e. global element) to be used as the basis for generated reader and writer programs.
 If not specified and the compiled schema contains multiple unreferenced global elements, a global element will be chosen at random. -use-qt [QLinkedList QList QVector QVarLengthAr- ray] (optional) Use Qt classes for strings and lists.
 For lists, uses the given Qt collection class as the default.
-If a default collection is not given, QLinkedList is used.
+If a default collection is not given, QList is used.
 The choice of Qt collection classes can be further refined via a configuration file. -usestl None Use Standard Template Library (STL) classes (currently, std::string and std::vector) in generated C++ code.
-By de-fault, STL is not used in generated code. -warnings None Output information on compiler generated warnings. -w32 None Indicate code generation is being done for use on the Win- dows operating system.
-For example the backslash char- acter (\) is used as a path separator instead of forward slash (/).
-The format of the generated makefile is also in Visual Studio nmake format (see -genmake above).
+By default, STL is not used in generated code. -warnings None Output information on compiler generated warnings. -w64 None Causes any generated project files to specify x64 as the platform instead of Win32, and references to libraries look in folders that end in 64. -x64 None Generate code using 64-bit integers for lengths on 64- bit systems.
+This affects dynamic arrays (field n) and

-Option Argument Description -w64 None Similar to the -w32 option except that any generated project files specify x64 as the platform instead of Win32, and references to libraries look in folders that end in 64. -x64 None Generate code using 64-bit integers for lengths on 64- bit systems.
-This affects dynamic arrays (field n) and base64Binary and hexBinary strings (field numocts or OS- DynOctStr). -xml None Generate encode/decode functions that marshall progra- matic data to and from XML format. -xpp None Java option that causes the XmlPull API to be used rather than StAX. -zip None Add standard gzip compression function calls to generat- ed reader and writer programs.
+Option Argument Description base64Binary and hexBinary strings (field numocts or OS- DynOctStr). -xml None Generate encode/decode functions that marshall progra- matic data to and from XML format. -xpp None Java option that causes the XmlPull API to be used rather than StAX. -zip None Add standard gzip compression function calls to generat- ed reader and writer programs.
 This requires that zlib be installed on the target system.